 - Never give small children bottle rockets or sparklers.
 As an alternative, give them glow sticks.

-- Remember to never let young children touch or light fireworks.
-In addition, never point a firework at another person, carry a firework in your pocket or wear loose clothing around fireworks.
+- Never let young children touch or light fireworks.
+In addition, never point fireworks at another person, carry fireworks in your pocket or wear loose clothing around fireworks.

 - As a general rule, keep a bucket of water or hose handy for both emergencies and for disposing of fireworks.